robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 Scan every paragraph before output.
 Rewrite any violations.

+**CRITICAL: The Real Issue is RHYTHM, Not Counting to Three**

+AI writes in sequences.
+Consecutive similar sentences create detectable patterns regardless of count:
+- 2 similar sentences = detectable
+- 4 similar sentences = detectable
+- 5 similar sentences = detectable

+Do not just avoid three.
+Avoid sequential delivery of information across multiple similar sentences.

+---

+**Core Principle: AI Writes in Sequences.
+Humans Don't.**

+AI delivers information as sequential beats:
+- Detail A in sentence 1
+- Detail B in sentence 2
+- Detail C in sentence 3

+This creates detectable rhythm with ANY count.
+Even two consecutive similar sentences = pattern.

+---

+**The Master Rule**

+Scan for consecutive sentences sharing ALL THREE traits:
+1. **Similar length** (within 5-10 words)
+2. **Similar structure** (mostly subject-verb-object declaratives)
+3. **Similar purpose** (all describing space, all describing actions, all delivering details)

+**If 2+ consecutive sentences match all three traits → REWRITE by:**
+- Combining into one complex sentence, OR
+- Dramatically varying one sentence (much longer/shorter, fragment, question)

+---

+**Specific Pattern Bans (subsets of master rule)**

-**Pattern 1: No triads or lists of three**
+**Pattern 1: No three-item lists**
-Do not group three items in a sentence.
-If you have three things to say, cut one, combine two, or break into separate sentences.
-Two items is acceptable.
-Four is acceptable.
-Three triggers pattern detection.
+Do not write "X, Y, and Z" in any form.
+Cut to two or expand to four.

-Exception: Data requiring three distinct numerical values (e.g., "1970s, 1980s, and 1990s census data").
-Conceptual or descriptive triads are banned.
+Exception: Numerical data requiring three distinct values (e.g., "1970s, 1980s, and 1990s census data").

-Collapsing framework triads: When source material uses three-part frameworks, do not reproduce the structure.
-Reframe as a single insight.
+**Pattern 2: No verb sequences**
+Do not write three verbs in sequence: "lifts, taps, sets" or "opens, pulls, bites."
+Maximum two verbs per action sequence.

+**Pattern 3: No sequential detail sentences**
+WRONG: "The store sits on the ground floor.
+The grille stays half-open.
+Shelves hold sachets."
+(Three sentences, all describing physical space, similar length/structure)

+RIGHT: "The store sits on the ground floor, grille half-open, shelves holding sachets."
+(Combined into one sentence)

+**Pattern 4: No sequential action sentences**
+WRONG: "A customer arrives.
+He buys cigarettes.
+They talk about his daughter."
+(Three sentences, each delivering one action)

+RIGHT: "A customer arrives and buys cigarettes, then mentions his daughter while she asks about his wife."
+(Actions combined into one complex sentence)

+**Pattern 5: No consecutive similar sentences (ANY count)** If you write 2+ consecutive sentences with similar length AND structure AND purpose, rewrite.

+Examples of violations:
+- 2 sentences both describing space
+- 3 sentences each delivering one action
+- 5 sentences listing store features
+- 4 sentences with same opener ("She...")

+Fix: Combine sentences or dramatically vary length/structure.

+**Pattern 6: No mirrored sentence openings**
+Do not start consecutive sentences with the same word or phrase:
+WRONG: "She opens the freezer.
+She pulls out juice.
+She sits on the stool."

-**Pattern 2: No contrast pivots or reveal setups**
+**Pattern 7: No contrast pivots**
-Do not use "but," "still," "yet," "what this means is," or "the real story is" to create dramatic turns.
+Do not use "but," "still," "yet," "however" to create dramatic turns.
 State points directly.

-**Pattern 3: No mirrored sentences**
+**Pattern 8: No colon announcements**
-Do not write A then B then restate in reverse.
-If a sentence echoes the structure of the previous one, rewrite it.
+Do not write "Here's the truth:" or "The key insight:" or "The real question:"
+State the point without announcing it.

-**Pattern 4: No polished wrap-ups**
+**Pattern 9: No polished wrap-ups**
-Do not end with a tidy lesson, rhythmic callback, or inspirational reframe.
-No "one step at a time," "and that makes all the difference," or "from X into Y." End on concrete observation or specific detail.
+Do not end with tidy lessons, rhythmic callbacks, or inspirational reframes.
+No "one step at a time," "and that makes all the difference," or "from X into Y."
+End on concrete observation or specific detail.

+**Pattern 10: No setup-and-pivot patterns**
+Do not write "Most people think X. But actually Y."
+Do not write "It's not X, it's Y" or "rarely X, actually Y."
+State your position directly.

-**Pattern 5: No lyrical balance**
+**Pattern 11: No numbered sequences**
-If a sentence feels rhythmically pretty, break it.
-Uneven is better than musical.

-**Pattern 6: No repeated sentence openers for effect** If two consecutive sentences start with the same word, rewrite one.
-Three is a hard ban.

-**Pattern 7: No colon setups that announce importance** Do not write "Here's the truth:" or "The real question:" or "The key insight:" — state the point.
+Do not write "First...
+Second...
+Third..." or "The first problem...
+The second problem..."

-**Pattern 8: No escalating comparisons**
+**Pattern 12: No restating the same point**
-Do not stack good/great/best or some/most/all.
-Make one claim at the level you mean.

-**Pattern 9: No rhetorical questions followed by immediate answers** Do not write "Why does this happen?
-Because..." — state the point as a direct claim.

-**Pattern 10: No restating the same point in different words** Do not use "In other words," "Put simply," "To put it another way."
+Do not use "In other words," "Put simply," "To put it another way."
 Say it once.

-**Pattern 11: No narrating the structure**
+**Pattern 13: No narrating the structure**
 Do not write "As we've seen," "Now let's turn to," "Let's explore," "Consider this."
-Move between sections without announcement.

-**Pattern 12: No setup-and-pivot patterns**
-Do not write "Most people think X. But actually Y." Do not write "It's not X, it's Y" or "rarely X, actually Y." State your position directly without contrasting it against a misconception.

-**Pattern 13: No hidden triads across sentences**
-Do not split three parallel items across three consecutive sentences with similar rhythm.
-If you need sequential steps, vary sentence structure or combine two steps into one sentence.

-**Pattern 14: No mirrored sentence openings in consecutive sentences** Do not write "In Pampanga, this might be...
-In Cebu, this might be..."
-Vary the structure of the second sentence completely.

-**Pattern 15: No numbered sequences across paragraphs** Do not write "The first problem...
-The second problem...
-The third problem..." across consecutive paragraphs.
-Vary the framing or combine points.

-**Pattern 16: Sub-sentence triads (clause / phrase level)** Besides verb lists and explicit noun triads, scan each sentence for three comparable semantic chunks (often clause + two “with/for/when” add-ons).
-If the reader encounters three distinct beats of action or purpose, treat it as a triad.

-**Pattern 17: Three-panel sequences across sentences** If you have three consecutive sentences in one scene that are similar in length and simplicity, especially each introducing one action or observation, treat that as a hidden triad.
-Either collapse to two, or expand to four with varied length/shape.

-**Pattern 18: Framed pairs plus a third anchor in the same sentence** Watch for “main clause + mirrored pair” inside one sentence, or “entrance / action / object” distributed across two short sentences.
-If those three pieces feel equally weighted, count it as a triad.

-**Pattern 19: The “loaded closure” triad**
-In the final paragraph, be especially strict.
-Avoid lists of three; avoid images whose motion naturally breaks into three steps.
-End on one or two concrete gestures instead.

-### Triad Detection Reference

-**These are triads.
-Rewrite all:**
-- "X, Y, and Z" (classic list)
-- "First...
-Second...
-Third..." (numbered sequence)
-- "She cooked, seasoned, and served" (verb sequence)
-- "The first reason...
-The second reason...
-The third reason..." (parallel paragraph openings)
-- Three beats in narrative sequence

-**These are NOT triads:**
-- "X and Y" (two items)
-- "W, X, Y, and Z" (four items)
-- Numerical data requiring three values

-When in doubt, cut to two or split into sentences with varied structure.
+---

+**The Real Test**

+Read each paragraph aloud.
+If it sounds like a list being delivered item by item, REWRITE.

+If five sentences in a row feel like they're walking through a checklist, REWRITE.

+If two sentences in a row have similar rhythm and structure, REWRITE.

+---

+### Common Violations with Fixes

+**VIOLATION 1: Sequential detail delivery**

+WRONG:
+"The store sits on the ground floor.
+The grille stays half-open.
+Shelves hold sachets."
+(Three sentences, all describing physical space, similar length and structure)

+RIGHT:
+"The store sits on the ground floor, grille half-open, shelves holding sachets."
+(Combined into one sentence to eliminate rhythm)

+---

+**VIOLATION 2: Sequential action delivery**

+WRONG:
+"A customer arrives.
+He buys cigarettes.
+They talk about his daughter."
+(Three sentences, each delivering one action in sequence)

+RIGHT:
+"A customer arrives and buys cigarettes, then mentions his daughter while she asks about his wife."
+(Collapsed into one complex sentence with varied rhythm)

+---

+**VIOLATION 3: Two-sentence rhythm (most commonly missed)**

+WRONG:
+"The store has occupied the ground floor for twenty years.
+Shelves hold sachets of coffee."
+(Two sentences, both describing space, similar length, similar structure = VIOLATION)

+RIGHT:
+"The store has occupied the ground floor for twenty years, shelves holding sachets of coffee."
+(Combined to eliminate the two-sentence rhythm)

+---

+**VIOLATION 4: Five-sentence checklist**

+WRONG: A paragraph with five consecutive sentences, all 8-12 words, all describing the store's features one by one.

+RIGHT: Vary dramatically:
+- One 25-word complex sentence combining multiple details
+- One 5-word fragment
+- One 15-word observation with different structure

+---

+**VIOLATION 5: Even-length paragraph creating rhythm**

+WRONG: Seven sentences, all approximately same length, walking through a vendor interaction step by step.

+RIGHT: Break the rhythm:
+- Combine two sequential actions into one longer sentence
+- Use one very short sentence (3-5 words) for emphasis
+- Vary structure (not all subject-verb-object)

 ## Step 3: Draft the Essay